Founder and Guiding Teacher

 CURRICULUM COORDINATOR, OUTREACH

-Allen Weiss is a graduate of Spirit Rock's Dedicated Practioners' Program and a member of InsightLA's Executive Committee and Advisory Board and architect of the InsightLA web site.
+Allen Weiss is a graduate of Spirit Rock's Dedicated Practioners' Program, a member of InsightLA's Board of Directors and the architect of the InsightLA web site.
 He is also a professor at USC and founder/CEO of an online marketing training and events company (Marketing Profs, LLC).
+Allen is also the co-chair of Mindfulness USC.
 Previously, he was a professional musician, business consultant, technology columnist and worked at other unrelated jobs.

 Visit Allen's Teacher Site at www.inside.insightla.org/allen.

 DIRECTOR OF BUDDHA'S PATH

 Beth has been involved with InsightLA from the start and seeing our community grow from an idea into a reality has awakened in her a deeper appreciation for what an unexpected transformation mindfulness and commitment can bring into our lives.
 As a member of InsightLA’s teacher council, she explores ways of bringing mindfulness and metta practice to our community in creative and innovative ways.
 While as director of the Buddhist studies program, she shares her interest in how ancient wisdom can support us through our everyday life struggles.
 She also teaches MBSR, where she is excited to observe how each new group of students learns through their own experience to embrace the present moment.

 Beth began her meditation practice years ago at Ordinary Dharma with Catriona Reed in the tradition of Thich Nhat Hanh.
 Inspired by Thich Nhat Hanh’s teachings on compassion and inter-being and his profound capacity for forgiveness, Beth began her regular practice which now consists of long retreats with Joseph Goldstein at IMS and Jack Kornfield at Spirit Rock.
 She is a member of the IMS/Spirit Rock Dedicated Practitioners’ program for teachers.